Skip to main content

 For infantile choriocarcinoma of the liver, the chemotherapy is injected into a vein.
 When given this way, the drugs enter the bloodstream and can reach cancer cells throughout the body.

-Combinations of these drugs may be used.
 Other chemotherapy drugs not listed here may also be used.

-To learn more about chemotherapy and its side effects, see Chemotherapy to Treat Cancer.
+Learn more about how chemotherapy works, how it is given, common side effects, and more at Chemotherapy to Treat Cancer.

 Clinical trials

-Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
-You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
-Some clinical trials are open only to patients who have not started treatment.
+You can use the clinical trial search to find NCI-supported cancer clinical trials accepting participants.
+The search allows you to filter trials based on the type of cancer, your child's age, and where the trials are being done.
 Clinical trials supported by other organizations can be found on the ClinicalTrials.gov website.

 Treatment of infantile choriocarcinoma of the liver

-Sometimes infantile choriocarcinoma of the liver continues to grow or recur (comes back) after treatment.
+Sometimes infantile choriocarcinoma of the liver continues to grow or recurs (comes back) after treatment.
 The cancer may come back in the liver or in other parts of the body.
 Your child's doctor will work with you to plan treatment if your child is diagnosed with recurrent infantile choriocarcinoma of the liver.

 Side effects and late effects of treatment

-For information about side effects that begin during treatment for cancer, see our Side Effects page.
+To learn more about side effects that begin during treatment for cancer, visit Side Effects.

 Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include the following:
+Late effects of cancer treatment may include:

 • physical problems that affect hearing